Public Interest Careers

 The Career Center offers programming and education in the areas of Loan Forgiveness and Repayment, Finding and Funding Public Interest work, Post-Graduate Fellowships, Developing Public Interest Lawyering Skills, among other skill building, career development, and educational programs.

 Our graduates find additional support for public interest careers through federal loan repayment assistance programs and the Loan Repayment Assistance Program of Minnesota (LRAP), which helps make public interest careers possible by assisting with loan repayment.
-LRAP is supported by donated from the area law schools, firms, attorneys, and the annual Race for Justice.
+LRAP is supported by donations from the area law schools, firms and attorneys.
 For more information on federal loan repayment assistance, check out Equal Justice Works.